 Compensation you and your family may be entitled to can be: medical benefits, financial compensation, death benefits, pain and suffering compensation (not applicable in NJ workers’ comp claims).

-Contact Our New Jersey Burn Injury Lawyers
+Contact Our New Jersey Burn Injury Attorneys

 Call the New Jersey burn injury attorneys at Flynn & Associates, P.C. to discuss filing your burn injury claim.